 - Involve as many interested people as possible.

 - To increase attendance, help or ask teachers to build curriculum around the event.

-- Stephanie Bonner-Daniels, graduate from Allen Park High School who spearheaded her school’s diversity program, recommends that if you want change, you have to ask for it.
-"Speak out about how you feel," she suggests, "and have food involved!"
+- Stephanie Bonner-Daniels, a graduate of Allen Park High School who spearheaded her school’s diversity program, recommends that if you want change, you have to ask for it.
+“Speak out about how you feel,” she suggests, “and have food involved!”

 - KidsTurnCentral: Learn about holidays around the world in this glossary.

 - Concert of Colors: Detroit’s own cultural music festival usually hits down in July.
-Read about the event, which will be celebrating its 18th anniversary.
+Read about the event, which will be celebrating its 28th anniversary in 2020.

 - TeacherVision.fen.com: Geared at teachers, this site offers a bevy of age- and grade-appropriate activities to explore culture.

 - National Education Association: Find links to various diversity resources, from calendars to glossaries.